zhukv98/DroneRadarMap/README.md

 - Locate restrictions zones
 - Monitor the weather at your current position

 Use your Android Device to search any parks and attractions near your position where you can play with drones.
-Summit Park is one of the best places to play with them because of its massive field.
+For example, Summit Park is one of the best places to play with them because of its massive open area.
 Receive warnings on being under a restriction zone and show the its level.
 Noftify you when rain, ice/snow, or high winds are moving to your current position.
 ## Storyboard
  - Lily
 ## Function Requirements - Kevin